May Company California: Expansion

-1947: Crenshaw branch

-After World War II, a second branch store was opened on October 10, 1947 along Crenshaw Boulevard at the northeast corner of Santa Barbara St. (now M. L. King, Jr. Blvd.).
+After World War II, a second branch store was opened on October 10, 1947 along Crenshaw Boulevard at the northeast corner of Santa Barbara St. (now M. L. King Jr. Blvd.).
 The store would later be integrated into the Broadway-anchored Crenshaw Plaza directly across the street to the south.

 A proposed store in Hollywood that was planned at the same time was never built.

-1952–1992: suburban expansion

 From 1952 to 1992 May opened stores across suburban Los Angeles and Southern California (see table below).

+May Company-Lakewood opened at Lakewood Center on February 18, 1952, the four-level, 346700 sqft May Company-Lakewood was the largest suburban department store in the world.

 The North Hollywood store, opened in 1955 and originally marketed as part of the Valley Plaza shopping district, was a very large at 452000 sqft, and claimed to be the second-largest suburban branch department store in the country, outsized only by a branch of Hudson's in suburban Detroit.

-1992: Merger into Robinsons-May
+Conversion to Robinsons-May

-On October 17, 1992, May Company California's parent, May Department Stores, announced the merger of May Company California with its sister company J.W.
-Robinson's to form Robinsons-May, thus ending the May Company California existence.
+On October 17, 1992, May Company California's parent, May Department Stores, announced the merger of May Company California with its sister company J. W. Robinson's to form Robinsons-May, thus ending the May Company California existence.
 It was also announced that the Wilshire store along with the stores in West Covina, Buena Park, Santa Ana, and San Bernardino were scheduled to close by the end of January 1993.

-Disposal of older stores
+Notable real estate

 During the early part of this division existence, May Company was also the developer of some other early shopping centers and malls which grew around the initially stand-alone stores, with the Crenshaw location being the first example.

 The first May Company store, the original Hamburger's, at Broadway and 8th in downtown Los Angeles was closed when it was replaced by the just opened 7th Market Place store in 1986.
 This building is designated as Los Angeles Historic-Cultural Monument No. 459.
 After its sale, the building was primary used by small clothing manufacturing companies.
 In 2013, the then current owners were trying to sell the building since the surrounding area is being actively redeveloped.
 It was announced in April 2014 that Waterbridge Capital agreed to purchase the property, but had not given out too many details on how they might go about to develop it, except to state it would be mixed-use.

 During the 1980s, the parent corporation tried to replace the iconic Wilshire store for several years by getting involved with mall development at Farmers Market.
 However the development that eventually became The Grove at Farmers Market was delayed for nearly two decades.
 The St. Louis-based parent company eventually withdrew from the project and the Wilshire store was never replaced when May Company California was later merged with Robinson in 1993.
 After closing, the Streamline Moderne style building was sold to Los Angeles County Museum of Art in 1994 and is currently slated to house The Academy Museum of Motion Pictures.